Draft Registration Is No Joke!

 Don't sign for any certified letters from the SS, the Department of Justice, or a U.S. Attorney, and don't talk to the FBI if they come looking for you (not that any of these things are likely -- they haven't happened to anyone in 25 years).
 See a draft counselor or a lawyer immediately.

-Even people selected for prosecution have been encouraged to register late.
+Even people selected for prosecution were encouraged to register late.
 If they registered before they were actually indicted, the case was dropped and nothing more happened.
 This is one of the reasons, according to public statements by current and former Selective Service officials, that since 1988 the Department of Justice has "rebuffed" Selective Service requests to prosecute more nonregistrants, and has refused to waste time investigating any of them.

 Nothing has happened to over 99.999% of all nonregistrants.